Forest disturbance by invasive insects and diseases in the United States: Live plants

 The importation of live plants has been the pathway attributed to over 60 percent of the most damaging non-native pests to the United States.
 Live plants are an especially effective pathway because they provide sustenance to the pest over long journeys on otherwise inhospitable cargo ships.
 Notable early examples of live plant harbored pests—such as beech scale, chestnut blight, and white pine blister rust—led to the Plant Quarantine Act of 1912 and regulations from the US Department of Agriculture in 1919.
 Despite these and subsequent regulations, insects and pathogens have continued to be introduced through live plants.

 Wood products

 Wood products—including wood packaging material—are the second most common pathway, accounting for about 30 percent of the most damaging non-native pests to the United States.
 These low quality wood products, like crating and pallets, often retain the outer part of the tree (bark and phloem) where insect life can be harbored.

 Other

-Other less common pathways include "hitch-hiking" directly on cargo ships and containers and in air passenger baggage.
+Other less common pathways include "hitchhiking" on cargo ships and containers and in air passenger baggage.